d12frosted/elpa-mirror/gnu/gnu-elpa-keyring-update-readme.txt

 installing packages.

-If your keys are already too old, causing signature verification errors when installing packages, then in order to install this package you can do the
+If your keys are already too old, causing signature verification errors when installing packages, then in order to install this package you have to temporarily disable signature verification (see variable `package-check-signature') :-(
-following:

-- Fetch the new key manually, e.g. with something like:

-      gpg --homedir ~/.emacs.d/elpa/gnupg --receive-keys 066DAFCB81E42C40

-- Modify the expiration date of the old key, e.g. with something like:

-      gpg --homedir ~/.emacs.d/elpa/gnupg \
-          --quick-set-expire 474F05837FBDEF9B 1y

-- temporarily disable signature verification (see variable `package-check-signature').